RahafALBAKKAR/Code-102-Reading-Notes/class-01.md

   *A script is a series of instructions that a computer can follow to achieve a goal. *

  To write a script, you need to first state your goal and then list the tasks that need to be completed in order to achieve it.

+ _____
+ Start with the big picture of what you want to achieve, and break that down into smaller steps.